kej715/DtCyber/KRONOS2.1/README.md

 >`node install`

+The process initiated by the *node* command in this case will download a preconfigured, ready-to-run image of KRONOS 2.1 and activate it.
+Various system configuration parameters may be customized by defining customized values in a file named `site.cfg`.
+The installation process looks for this file and, if found, automatically executes the `reconfigure.js` script to apply its contents and produce a customized system configuration.
+See section [Customizing the KRONOS 2.1 Configuration](#reconfig), below, for details.
+If `site.cfg` is not found, `install.js` simply leaves the default configuration in place.

-The process initiated by the *node* command should take less than 5 minutes to complete, depending upon your host system's speed.
-You will see *DtCyber* start, and KRONOS 2.1 will be deadstarted and installed.
-The system will be left running as a background process when installation is complete, and the command window will be left at the *DtCyber* `Operator> ` prompt.
+The system will be left running as a background process when installation is complete, and the command window will be left at the DtCyber `Operator> ` prompt.
 Enter the `exit` command or the `shutdown` command to shutdown the system gracefully when you have finished playing with it, and you are ready to shut it down.

 To start *DtCyber* and KRONOS 2.1 again in the future, enter the following command:

 >`node start`

 That's it.
-You have a fully operational Control Data Cyber 173 supercomputer running the KRONOS 2.1 operating system, complete with COBOL, FORTRAN IV, SYMPL, and COMPASS assembly language.
-Welcome back to supercomputing in the 1970's!
+You have a fully operational Control Data Cyber 173 mainframe computer system running the KRONOS 2.1 operating system, complete with COBOL, FORTRAN IV, SYMPL, and COMPASS assembly language.
+Welcome back to *big-iron* computing in the 1970's!

 ## Operator Command Extensions
 When installation completes successfully, and also when DtCyber is started using